Baldur's Gate: Dark Alliance II: Development and cancelled sequel

-Dark Alliance II was first mentioned as early as April 17, 2001, when Interplay Entertainment confirmed that if the first game was successful, a sequel would enter development immediately.
-The game was not officially announced until March 24, 2003, when Interplay revealed they were working on a sequel for the PlayStation 2 and Xbox.
-The only information available at the time was that the game would introduce item crafting, have five playable characters and was slated for a simultaneous PlayStation/Xbox release in the winter of 2003.
-On May 6, IGN published an interview with Kevin Osburn, head of the development team at Black Isle Studios and the game's producer.
-Osburn revealed the developers had taken on-board criticisms of the first game, and addressed those problems in the sequel, as well as making everything bigger, with more enemies, characters, weapons, locations and quests.
+Dark Alliance II was first mentioned in April 2001, when Interplay Entertainment confirmed that if the first game was successful, a sequel would enter development immediately.
+The game was officially announced in March 2003 for PlayStation 2 and Xbox.
+The only information available at that time was that the game would introduce item crafting, have five playable characters and was slated for a simultaneous PlayStation/Xbox release in the winter of 2003.
+In May, IGN published an interview with Kevin Osburn, head of the development team at Black Isle Studios and the game's producer.
+Osburn revealed that the developers had taken on-board criticisms of the first game, and addressed those problems in the sequel, as well as making everything bigger, with more enemies, characters, weapons, locations and quests.

 At E3 in May 2003, Interplay showcased the Xbox version of the game, revealing three of the new characters: a human barbarian, a moon-elf necromancer and a drow monk.
-Interplay stated that if the PlayStation 2 and Xbox versions sold well, they would consider porting the game to GameCube.
+Interplay considered porting the game to GameCube if the PlayStation 2 and Xbox versions sold well.
 In July, demos for both the PlayStation 2 and Xbox versions were released.
 All five characters were available for play, and their character-specific sidequests were finalized.
 Weapon creation was also showcased, as was co-op mode.
-The game was set for an October release.
-Both IGN and GameSpot were impressed with the demo, although both expressed some concern that the graphics were essentially the same as the first game.
-At the 2003 Gen Con in July, Interplay revealed the game was 90% complete and on schedule for an October release.
+Both IGN and GameSpot were impressed with the demo, although both expressed some concern that the graphics was essentially the same as in the first game.
+At the 2003 Gen Con in July, the game was revealed to be 90% complete and was on schedule for an October release.